James Outman Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in MLB.

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Orioles have a 4.21 team ERA that ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to surrender 109 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (110 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.